wilsonmar/wilsonmar.github.io/_posts/2022-03-02-observability.md

 * Network I/O
 <br /><br />

 PROTIP: Monitoring <strong>queues</strong> enables identification of bottlenecks which delay response time.
+Capacity bottlenecks are revealed when a queue builds up with additional simultaneous users.

 Examples of <strong>app-specific</strong> statistics, for Consul: